MrkT10/WP-demo/README.md

 6. Run `npm run bundle`
 7. Upload the resulting zip file to your site using the “Upload Theme” button on the “Add Themes” administration page
 8. No external plugins required - all functionalities work within the theme.

+### Issues
+8. If something is missing clear browser cache